synthMoza/synthEngine/README.md

 # About
 The attempt to make a simple engine on C++ using graphical library SFML.
+# Usage
+Everything you need to include is the "Engine.h" header - it has all needed dependencies, and also the engine has a Makefile to compile itself.
 # Main Structure
 The program starts by creating object of type "Application" and calling the method "launch".
 <a href="https://imgbb.com/"><img src="https://i.ibb.co/80SMtGX/Emr-ZG54chzc.jpg" alt="Emr-ZG54chzc" border="0"></a>